PabloSzx/graphql-ez/packages/plugin/dataloader/README.md

 ## Usage

-This plugins adds an extra `registerDataLoader` in your `ezApp`, which will automatically add the specified dataloader in your GraphQL EZ Application Context.
+This plugin adds an extra `registerDataLoader` in your `ezApp`, which will automatically add the specified dataloader in your GraphQL EZ Application Context.

 This EZ Plugin uses [@envelop/dataloader](https://github.com/dotansimha/envelop/tree/main/packages/plugins/dataloader) plugin seamlessly while you code